12th biology question paper with answers in english

 14. What is apiculture and Sericulture?

-Ans:-Apiculture: Beekeeping (or apiculture) is the maintenance of bee colonies, commonly in man
+Ans:-Apiculture: Beekeeping (or apiculture) is the maintenance of bee colonies, commonly in man-made hives, by humans.

 Sericulture: Sericulture, the production of raw silk by means of raising caterpillars (larvae), particularly those of the domesticated silkworm (Bombyx mori).

 Ans:-Bacillus thuringiensis (or Bt) is a Gram-positive, soil-dwelling bacterium, commonly used as a biological pesticide.
 During sporulation, many Bt strains produce crystal proteins (proteinaceous inclusions), called δ-endotoxins, that have insecticidal action.
 This has led to their use as insecticides, and more recently to genetically modified crops.

 Ans:-Biopiracy is the practice of commercially exploiting naturally occurring genetic material or biochemical.
 Without compensating the indigenous peoples or countries from which the material or relevant knowledge is obtained.